ohjay/Dodge/README.md

 Features
 ------------------------------------------------------------------------

 The current version of the game includes customizable controls and a high score element, both of which are automatically saved.
-This program also features original music ([Adrift](https://www.youtube.com/watch?v=S2pJcRMe1H0)) composed by Randi Shi, aka Balderdact.
+This program also features original music ([Adrift](https://www.youtube.com/watch?v=S2pJcRMe1H0)) composed by Randy Shi, aka Balderdact.

 License